EspressoSystems/cape/README.md

 ## Linting & Formatting

-Lint the solidity & Rust & Python & JS/TS code using `prettier` and `solhint` in one-shot
+Lint the code using all formatters and linters in one shot

     lint-fix

-This runs also as part of the pre-commit hook.

 ## Updating dependencies